DjangoGirls/tutorial/en/python_introduction/README.md

 ## Python prompt

-> For readers at home: this chapter is covered in [Python Basics: Integers, Strings, Lists, Variables and Errors](https://www.youtube.com/watch?v=MO63L4s-20U) video.
+> For readers at home: this part is covered in [Python Basics: Integers, Strings, Lists, Variables and Errors](https://www.youtube.com/watch?v=MO63L4s-20U) video.

 To start playing with Python, we need to open up a *command line* on your computer.
 You should already know how to do that -- you learned it in the [Intro to Command Line](../intro_to_command_line/README.md) chapter.